Detailed Bio: Vast Experience + a National Stature, Validated

 Tom’s experience with state and local tax (SALT) matters includes: a key role in assisting a Racino in recovering $30 million in gaming excise tax; first-chairing a two-day hearing in a charitable property-tax exemption case before an ALJ; formulating arguments, and collecting evidence and preparing witnesses, for a suit by a small business faced with a “bet the company” assessment of lodging excise taxes; and formulating arguments respecting equitable recoupment in a nine-figure California franchise-tax case.

-Tom has long been professionally active with respect to a rapidly evolving generic federal-law issue that has become critically important to tax professionals: the standards applicable to whether Treasury Regulations are authorized and valid, particularly under so-called Chevron Steps Zero, One, and Two.
-Tom published his first articles in this field back in 2001 (Chevron Step Zero) and 2003 (Chevron Step One).
-He recently (Nov.
-27, 2023) published yet another article about Chevron, this time in the world’s leading tax publication, Tax Notes.
-In 2011, he guided the briefing of a case that held a Treasury Regulation invalid under Step One.
-In a recent case, his Chevron-related arguments (all steps) prompted the U.S. Department of Justice to eschew, on brief in the Second Circuit, any reliance on a Treasury Regulation that had never been held invalid in any court — a move by DOJ that is believed to be entirely without precedent.
-Tom has recently litigated cases presenting Chevron issues, including a class-action suit seeking roughly $500 to $600 million.
-Chevron will be involved in litigating cases challenging the government’s position as to new Code section 1061(c)(4)(A) set out in IRS Notice 2018-18 and the ensuing regulations.
+Tom has long been professionally involved with cases raising the question whether Treasury Regulations are authorized and valid, particularly under so-called Chevron Steps Zero, One, and Two.
+Tom published the first of his eight articles in this field back in 2001 (Chevron Step Zero) and 2003 (Chevron Step One).
+Back in 2011, he guided the briefing of a case that held a Treasury Regulation invalid under Step One.
+In a case several years ago, his Chevron-related arguments (all steps) prompted the U.S. Department of Justice to eschew, on brief in the Second Circuit, any reliance on a Treasury Regulation that had never been held invalid in any court — a move by DOJ that is believed to be entirely without precedent.
+Tom has litigated to a conclusion many cases presenting deference issues, including a class-action suit seeking roughly $500 to $600 million.
+In 2016, he shared an ABA-sponsored panel discussion of Chevron deference with Professor Andy Grewal of the University of Iowa College of Law.
+In Nov.
+2023, he published yet another article about Chevron, this time in the world’s leading tax publication, Tax Notes Federal and Tax Notes Global.

 An excellent tax lawyer must appreciate existing and emerging nuances in the tax law, and explain them correctly but as simply as possible.
 Very often, a correct analysis requires an understanding of how the tax law has changed over the years.
 Tax statutes are typically amended in two-year cycles, by each new Congress; and the Treasury Department later follows up with interpretive regulations that ostensibly have the force of law.
 Well-informed, keen analysis and clear writing are a tax lawyer’s stock-in-trade.

 Tom is the co-author (revisor) of the definitive BNA Tax Management Portfolio (TMP) No. 524, Deductibility of Illegal Payments, Fines and Penalties.
 He also is the co-author (revisor) of the chapter of BNA/Bloomberg’s Tax Practice Series (TPS) that addresses IRS audits, assessments, and appeals.
 The TMP publication includes a chapter on the Foreign Corrupt Practices Acts (FCPA), which has ever-increasing importance for companies with multinational operations.
 Further evidence of his intellectual bent is that while he was a law student at Ohio State, he wrote an article on Wisconsin Rule of Evidence 407 that appeared in the Ohio State Law Journal, his law school’s flagship publication.
-Tom might be called a “thought leader:” across four different decades, he has published at least 26 articles in tax and non-tax publications.
+Tom might be called a “thought leader:” across four different decades, he has published at least 28 articles in tax and non-tax publications.
 His writings have been cited by the Supreme Court of Wisconsin; in several leading tax treatises; and in at least 10 law school law reviews, from coast to coast, viz., the American University Law Review, the Creighton University Law Review, the Marquette Law Review, the Nebraska Law Review, the Ohio State Law Journal, the University of Cincinnati Law Review, the University of Miami Law Review, the Missouri Law Review, the New York University School of Law Tax Law Review, and the University of Southern California Law Review.
 Tom also has been a frequent media quote source for prominent national publications addressing tax issues of the day.
 His original arguments on the invalidity of the IRS’s position on section 1064(c)(4)(A) were repeatedly and favorably addressed by a prominent columnist for Tax Analyst’s Tax Notes publication.
 See the drop-down menu for a page listing his many premier publications and media quotes, and his many premier speaking engagements.

 Tom formerly was a tax partner, or a tax shareholder, with the Chicago offices of two of the world’s largest and most prestigious international law firms.
 After leaving a supervisory position with the U.S. Department of Justice’s Tax Division in 1998, after 14 years, he immediately became a partner with a “K Street” tax boutique in Washington, D.C.
 Tom’s nationwide federal tax practice thus brings with it the acumen and connections of a D.C.-based “tax insider,” coupled with a complex-litigation and prosecutorial resume of the highest order.
 Over the course of his tax-dispute legal career, Tom has been entrusted with first-chairing $3 to $4 billion of tax disputes in federal court, matching up against many of the nation’s premier tax-dispute lawyers.
 Tom has probably first-chaired more $1-million-plus tax refund suits in the federal courts than any other attorney now in private practice in the nation.
 This is real-world validation.